bazel-contrib/SIG-rules-authors/go-tutorial.md

 ### How these files work together

-The WORKSPACE, dep.bzl, and BUILD.bazel files create an object graphs that bazel uses.
+The WORKSPACE, dep.bzl, and BUILD.bazel files create an object graph that bazel uses.
 The blog [post](https://blog.bazel.build/2015/06/17/visualize-your-build.html) covers visualizing the object graph.
 Take a peak if you want to learn a bit about "bazel query".

-Next we cover more definitions in the WORKSPACE file.
+Next, we cover more definitions in the WORKSPACE file.
 We can start with the following
 code:

 ```